 Not only is she passionate about conveying the power of natural movement and mechanics, Molly intends to help people access their own unique innateness and grace, so that they may lead richer, more meaningful lives.

 During her undergraduate and postgraduate studies where she majored in Vocal Performance, Molly encountered the Alexander work.
 Inspired by the vocal and expressive freedom she found as a result of studying the technique, she discovered her passion for working with musicians and serving others through this innovative method.

-Additional training includes the International Institute of Vocal Arts in Italy, extensive training in the Body-Breath-Sound technique method, and certification through the Contemporary Alexander School, which is part of the Alexander International Alliance.
-Molly has trained in the Southwest, Pacific Northwest (USA), and Japan, and is honored to be a part of an international community doing such important and empowering work.
+Additional training includes the International Institute of Vocal Arts in Italy, extensive training and apprenticeship in Body-Breath-Sound work, and Alexander Technique teacher certification through the Contemporary Alexander School, which is part of the Alexander International Alliance.

-Professionally as a singer, Molly has soloed and performed in many ensembles, operas, oratorios, and chamber music groups, and is particularly fond of voice and guitar repertoire.
+Professionally as a singer, Molly has soloed and performed in many ensembles, operas, oratorios, and chamber music groups, and is particularly fond of chamber music.
 She received a recital of distinction award from the Lamont School of Music for her work and performances of voice and guitar literature and has also released a CD album of modern classical voice and guitar music titled “We Only Came To Dream.”
 Also an advocate of new music, Molly has premiered and performed multiple works from the 21st century.